safetyAI/ChatSafetyAI/README.md

 ## Version History

-### Upcoming
+### 05-09-24
-- improved HECA mode (knowledge, instructions, conversation-awareness for follow-ups & special instructions)
+- improved "HECA from photo" mode (knowledge, instructions, conversation-awareness, special instructions as optional function call argument)
 - knowledge about the SCL model and a few online resources / tools
+- EC2 APIs

 ### 04-07-24
 - updating total number of conversations file on session end